 The theme of World Consumer Rights Day 2020 was "The Sustainable Consumer".
 The March issue of CHOICE called on both consumers and manufacturers to make good use of resources.
 A "Sustainable Consumption Challenge" mini-game was launched in the magazine and on the Council's website to encourage the public to put sustainable consumption behaviours into daily practice.

 During the coronavirus pandemic, the Council published test reports on disinfectant alcohol and COVID-19 test kits in April, followed by tests on disinfectant cards and badges, and wearable negative ion air purifiers in the months after.

-The Consumer Rights Reporting Awards marked its 20th anniversary.
-The presentation ceremony was officiated by the Secretary for Commerce and Economic Development, The Honourable Edward Yau Tang-wah, GBS, JP, and the Council Chairman, Mr. Paul Lam Ting-kwok, SC.
-A total of 40 awards in 7 categories were presented, including the newly-added awards of 2 “20th Anniversary Grand Awards”, 6 “20th Anniversary Honorary Awards”, and 4 “Sustainable Consumption Reporting Awards”.
+The CRRA celebrated its 20th anniversary in 2020.
+The presentation ceremony on 3 November 2020 was officiated by the Secretary for Commerce and Economic Development, The Honourable Edward YAU Tang-wah, and the Council Chairman, Mr. Paul LAM Ting-kwok.
+A total of 40 awards in 7 categories were presented, including “Sustainable Consumption Reporting Awards” and the newly added “20th Anniversary Grand Awards” and “20th Anniversary Honorary Awards”.

 To strengthen the self-protection capacity of the intellectually disabled, the Council launched the brand new “Support Programme for Persons with Special Needs” in November 2020.
 3 sets of training kits featuring the unscrupulous sales tactics deployed by fitness and beauty centres were published to help social workers and teachers educate persons with autism spectrum disorder (ASD), mild intellectual disability (ID) and common mental disorder (CMD) on the awareness and prevention of relevant trade malpractices and sales traps.